 Clinical and Community Solutions to Lead-Free Children

-Environmental lead disproportionately impacts vulnerable groups, including children living in low-income areas as well as ethnic and racial minorities.
+Environmental lead disproportionately impacts vulnerable groups, including children living in low-income areas and children of certain ethnic and racial groups.
 In Milwaukee, the highest lead levels are contained in old housing stock.
+To address this issue, Advancing a Healthier Wisconsin is funding a collaborative lead prevention project with the Medical College of Wisconsin, Children’s Wisconsin, Children’s Health Alliance of Wisconsin, and the Social Development Commission.

 View project webinars to learn more about lead in Milwaukee and ongoing work of the partnership: